Gtaray/FG_KingdomsAndWarfare/body.md

 ### General

 * Added a new sidebar shortcut for martial advantages labaled "Advantages".
 These can be drag/dropped directly onto the PC's actions tab in the same way that spells can.
 They can also be drag/dropped onto the new NPC Powers tab to add the martial advantage to an NPC commander
-* Added ATKDMG and POWDMG effects, which can be used to add damage specifically to attack tests and power tests respectively

 * Overhauled the roll workflow.
 Now, unit traits and martial advantages no longer need to specify between 'tests' and 'saves' with regards to the target of a roll.
 Tests rolled from unit traits or martial advantages now determine their function based on if they have a target or not.
 If there's a target, the target rolls the Test, if there's no target, a unit will roll the test themselves.
 All this to say: **you no longer need to specify 'save' when entering unit traits or martial advantages.
 * Units now display a "broken" icon when they are broken.
 This displays in the top right of the token
 * Added an icon for the Disorganized conditions

+### Effects

+* Added ATKDMG and POWDMG effects, which can be used to add damage specifically to attack tests and power tests respectively
+* Added GRANTADVDIM and GRANTDISDIM effects, which forces opposing units to roll their diminish check at advantage or disadvantage
+* Added conditional check 'stronger' (ex.
+IFT: stronger;), which checks to see if the target has fewer casualties than the attacking unit
+* Added conditional check 'weaker' (ex.
+IFT: weaker;), which checks to see if the target has more casualties than the attacking unit
+* Added conditional check for ancestry (ex.
+IFT: ANCESTRY(undead);), which checks to see if the target unit has a matching ancestry.
+Use commas to specify several options.
+Ex.
+IFT: ANCESTRY(undead, goblinoid);

 ### Domains